kendy92/LILCA_MVC_PHP/README.md

 # LILCA_MVC_FRAMEWORK
 This is a powerful PHP framework with a very small footprint, built for developers who need a simple and elegant toolkit to create full-featured web applications.
+Please Credit to Lilcasoft.info

-**HOW TO USE**
+**HOW TO USE???**

 Before start using it, you need to understand the basic structure of the **MVC**.